 EU Sea Level Response Fingerprint

 This use case leverages Earth Observation data, primarily ESA radar altimetry operationalised within the EU Copernicus Climate Change Service, to accurately predict the impact of melting ice sheets on sea levels across the European Union.
 By developing a comprehensive understanding of ice sheet dynamics from current observations and future projections, we aim to determine the contribution of ice sheets to sea level rise.
-This data-driven approach will enable policymakers, scientists, and other stakeholders to make informed decisions for mitigating climate change impacts and planning effective adaptation strategies.
+This data-driven approach will enable policymakers, scientists, and other stakeholders to make informed decisions to mitigate climate change impacts and plan effective adaptation strategies.

 Sea Level Response Dashboard